Azure-Samples/msdocs-python-django-azure-container-apps/README.md

 * You can create a Docker image from this repo and host the container image in Web Apps for Containers (App Service).
 See [Containerized Python web app on Azure](https://learn.microsoft.com/azure/developer/python/tutorial-containerize-deploy-python-web-app-azure-01).

 If you need an Azure account, you can [create on for free](https://azure.microsoft.com/free/).

+If you're running locally -- from either a virtual environment or a container -- and want to use a PostGreSQL instance hosted in Azure, you need to ensure that the firewall of your Azure Database for PostGreSQL - Flexible Server instance contains a rule that allows your web app to connect.
+To learn more, see [Create and manage firewall rules for Azure Database for PostgreSQL - Flexible Server using the Azure portal](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-manage-firewall-portal) or [Create and manage Azure Database for PostgreSQL - Flexible Server firewall rules using the Azure CLI](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-manage-firewall-cli).

 A Flask sample application with similar functionality is at https://github.com/Azure-Samples/msdocs-python-flask-azure-container-apps.